 - Are you under stress at work?
 How can you reduce it?

-- The best way to reduce health costs is to stay healthy.
-Go for a walk and make some healthy resolutions.
+- The best way to reduce health costs over time is to stay healthy.
+Go for a walk and make some healthy resolutions, like improving your diet.

 - Think about how much longer you really want to work.

 - Ask coworkers and your HR department about "phased retirement" or part-time or flexible work options.
 You may be able to reduce your work schedule while maintaining health benefits.

 - Participate in "mentoring" programs that allow you to share your skills and wisdom with younger work colleagues.